 “To bridge the gap across additional social platforms Pinterest has implemented a Pin Builder Tool within the build flow on their UI.
 This tool provides the ability to crop images, and add logos and text with a variety of colors, fonts, and size options.”

-— Jennifer Porch, Paid Social Senior Specialist at Tinuiti
+— Jennifer Porch, Paid Social Senior Manager at Tinuiti

 “Taking advantage of this tool makes repurposing creative from other platforms to fit what Pinterest users expect to see simple and smooth.”